Tiling the integer lattice with translated sublattices: More on dual points and characters

-\end{lemma} \begin{proof} Observe that the elements of $\P\cap \Z^d$ are in one-to-one correspondence with elements of the quotient group $\Z^d/\LL$ and $\Chi_\z (\v)$ can be regarded as the evaluation of the character given by $\z$ on the element $\v\in\Z^d/\LL$.
+\end{lemma} \begin{proof} Observe that the elements of $\P\cap \Z^d$ are in one-to-one correspondence with elements of the quotient group $\Z^d/\LL$.
+The character $\Chi_\z$ can now be regarded as a character on the group $\Z^d/\LL$.
 This character is non-trivial because $\z\neq\mathbf{1}$.
 Now we use the standard fact that the average of a non-trivial character over a compact group (in particular over a finite group) is zero, and we are done. \end{proof}